RobTillaart/printHelpers/README.md

 |  exabytes   |    EB     |  1024^6  |  udabytes    |    EB     |  1024^12 |

-Treda Byte is "TDB" and uses 2 chars to indicate the magnitude.
+Treda Byte is shortened as "TDB" and uses 2 chars to indicate the magnitude.
 That would take extra memory or slightly more complex code.
 As it is very seldom used, "official" support stops with UDA.
 Should be big enough for some time.